vippsas/management-api/management-api-guide.md

 Status: Available.

-This endpoint is for retrieving details about one sales unit (MSN):
+This endpoint is for retrieving details about one sales unit (MSN), but only when the merchant is active and the sales unit is active.
+If the merchant is not active, or the sales unit is not active, the response will be a `HTTP 404 Not Found` error.

 [`GET:/management/v1/sales-units/v1/merchants/{msn}`](https://developer.vippsmobilepay.com/api/management/#tag/Sales-units/operation/getMsn)